Protein is widely regarded as the holy grail of health and fitness, and the most talked-about macronutrient of the bunch.

 Just don’t get carried away with nuts, since they tend to be higher in fat and are sometimes coated in sugary and salty seasonings.
 Opt for the roasted, organic, low-salt varieties if you want to make them a part of your routine.

 If your stomach can handle dairy, make sure you include cottage cheese and Greek yogurt on your grocery list.
-These are low-fat, slow-digesting protein sources that taste great mixed with a bit of fruit or jam, making for a great dessert substitute.
+These are low-fat, slow-digesting protein sources that taste great mixed with a bit of fruit or seasoning, like cinnamon, making for a great dessert substitute.

-If you haven’t been conscientious about your protein intake, it can be a challenge to make sure you get the daily recommended average, especially since it demands more planning and prep.
+If you haven’t been conscientious about your protein intake, it can be a challenge to make sure you get the daily recommended average, especially since it demands some planning and prep.

 But with these five amazing protein sources (plus some extras) you’ll be surprised how easy it is to put protein at the center of your diet.

-It can be done easily and affordably once you get the hang of it, and you will quickly see that increase in vitality and energy!
+It can be done easily and affordably once you get the hang of it, and you will quickly see results!